jigglycrumb/nostr-address-provider/README.md

 ### Final touches

-1. Edit `site.config.ts` and set your domain, monthly costs and donation LNURL
+1. Edit `site.config.ts` and set your domain, slogan and donation LNURL
 2. Commit & push
 3. Watch Vercel doing magic (don't blink, they are fast)
 4. Enjoy your new nostr address service